corifeanu/CopyOneDriveToAzureContainers/README.md

 ## How it works

-When you run firts time copy all files from source to destination.
+When you run firts time, it will copy all files from source to destination.

 Sequential runs will copy only files changed (overwrite) or new created.

 Does not copy empty folders.

-Last time (date in ISO format) when script run is stored into a local file automatically created / updated every run.
+Last time and date (ISO format) when script run, is stored into a local file automatically created / updated every run.

 ## Pre requirements